top of page

 Overstocks can be pretty common, and great examples of this can be clothing retailers who have stocked a particular range and found that they aren't as popular as they expected.
 Perhaps they bought loads of Summer clothes, such as t-shirts, shorts and swimwear, then find it's the coldest summer on record, and they haven't sold anything like the number of summery ranges they had hoped for, meaning they need to clear them asap!

-Many clothing retailers were forced to close during the first lockdown for many weeks.
-Once they were able to re-open, they had racks of clothes that were no longer needed as the seasons had changed, and so it was discounts galore, so they cleared them through, and the clearance outlets were one of the ways they did this.
+As an example, many clothing retailers were forced to close during the first lockdown for many weeks.
+Once they could re-open, they had racks of clothes that were no longer needed as the seasons had changed, and so it was discounts galore, so they cleared them through, and the clearance outlets were one of the ways they did this.

 You may find that the clearance outlets are offering excess stock, but equally, often, the stores will have customer returns that aren't faulty or badly damaged but can't be sold as pristine, so these will be offered at lower prices, off-retail prices, to clear them through.